 One of the things that makes Comgraphx great is the friendly knowledgeable people that work here who deal with this question every day.
 All artwork is different, and some can get very complicated so if you have questions just give us a call and we can help you through it.
 Some of the basic rules are: Spot colors are very vibrant, and photographs require CMYK colors to be printed in order for them to look photographic.
 Some graphics are obviously spot colors because you can only see one or two colors, those are easy.
 Spot colors provide a clean vibrant, strong color and you can be assured that the color matches the Pantone® number provided.
 Solid colors can also be emulated using CMYK; however, CMYK color gamut has a limited spectrum of colors that can be achieved.
 For instance, if you have a photo but also want to achieve a bright green printed element below your photo you can choose to print CMYK plus one spot color of green.
 This will allow you to get the photo you want as well as the bright strong spot color as well.

-What is the difference between CMYK verses Spot Colors?
+What is the difference between CMYK versus Spot Colors?

 CMYK: These 4 letters describe a process of printing.
 C is for cyan, M is for magenta, Y is for Yellow and K is for Black.
-They all make since except for the K – right?
-The K is for “Key” meaning it is the key color that Cyan, Magenta and Yellow register to.
-As a useful mnemonic some say K was used for black instead of B because the letter B could be mistaken for Blue, so they used the last letter in black.
+They all make sense except for the K – right?
+The K is for “Key” meaning it is the key color that Cyan, Magenta, and Yellow register to.
+As a useful mnemonic, some say K was used for black instead of B because the letter B could be mistaken for Blue, so they used the last letter in black.
 The “Key” color also helps us remember the K is for black as most photos rely on the black color to tie everything together.
 CMYK is also referred to in many different ways but it all means the same thing.
-4cp stands for (four color process), Full Color printing is also used to refer to the CMYK printing method.
+4cp stands for (four-color process), Full Color printing is also used to refer to the CMYK printing method.

 Spot colors are single colors of ink used to produce the printed image.
 When using spot colors, it is good to have a common reference point to choose your colors from.
 At Comgraphx we use the Pantone® matching system.
 This provides consistency throughout the printing community.
 Spot colors are assigned a Pantone® number that coincides with a Pantone® book.
 Allowing customers to choose a color from their own book or from a local printer and have the comfort of knowing we are looking at the same color in our own book and we can match their spot color on press.